mgmeti/sql/sql/views/basics_of_views.md

 there are two types of views:
         1. Simple view
-        2. Comple view
+        2. Complex view

 Simple View:
-    if we create a view by using one or more han one table, and we can perform DML operation, that view will called as simple view.
+    if we create a view by using one or more than one table, and we can perform DML operation, that view will called as simple view.

 --> No group functions involved in simple view.
 --> Simple view will not contain distinct keyword or pseudocolumns.